 Biota

 For biota, in considering future monitoring, it is thought to be important to use a structure that is based on the overarching objectives that integrates outcome indicators by biome and ecosystem type (see Table 1).
 This will require gathering biotic mercury monitoring data using consistent SOPs.
 Following this, future enhancements for monitoring activities will be used to fill gaps, with potential to emphasize major mercury sources such as artisanal and small-scale gold mining.
 The time intervals of monitoring will depend on the overarching objective, biome, ecosystem type, and the outcome indicator.
 Initially annual biomonitoring will assist in establishing a solid base of information.
 Additional data sources will include any additional fish mercury data as gathered through the Codex Alimentarius Commission’s risk management process (Maximum Level development for retail fish species).

+ROPME Marine Sample Bank (RMSB) –

+Regional Organization for the Protection of the Marine Environment

+The archive for marine samples (ROPME Marine Sample Bank- RMSB) is implemented at ROPME Secretariat since 2005 for storing subsamples of collected marine samples during all ROPME monitoring programmes under controlled condition.
+At present, RMSB contains some 5000 freeze dried subsamples of collected grab and core sediments during the conducted ROPME oceanographic cruises and those collected during the long term contaminant screening activities and the ongoing Mussel Watch Programme.

+Towards upgrading the benefits of stored old marine samples in RMSB for retrospective studies of contaminants and other substances in the Region, it is planned to establish a module in the ROPME Integrated Information System (RIIS).
+The main task of the module is make available all data for each stored sample for following up the spatial and temporal integrated trends of the environmental status in the region for retrospective monitoring and studies.
+One essential objective of RMSB is to Network available data of stored samples besides offering/exchange of subsamples for further evaluation and research with Regional and International institutions and similar Banks

 Human

 For human biomonitoring, sampling of scalp hair and cord blood is considered feasible and practical, including in terms of cost effectiveness.
 It is anticipated that sampling programmes will be designed which meet national priorities, and that the data thus collected will be provided.